-While Venture For America is highly selective, we are not competitive; there is no set number of candidates we plan to accept, and we will extend offers to everyone who meets our high bar for selection.
+While Venture For America is highly selective, there is no set number of candidates we plan to accept, and we will extend offers to everyone who meets our standards for selection.

 Who reviews my application?

-Each application is carefully reviewed by a VFA team member, Fellow, and/or alum.
+Each application is carefully reviewed by a Venture For America Team member, Fellow, and/or Alum.
 As we care deeply about ensuring equity in our process, a committee of expert interviewers review all decisions at each stage.
 As candidates move forward in the process to the written essay, the video interview, and Selection Day, we collectively weigh in on each decision so that your candidacy may be considered from as many perspectives as possible.

 How long does the process take?

-The entire process from pressing submit to landing your offer can take up to eight weeks, as we appreciate the time and effort candidates devote to the process and hope to return the favor with careful consideration.
+The entire process from pressing submit to landing your Fellowship offer can take up to 10 weeks.
+We appreciate the time and effort candidates devote to the process and work diligently to return the favor with careful consideration.

 Why are there multiple application rounds?

 The different deadlines exist because people find out about the program and are ready to apply at different times; we want to accommodate the early birds and the latecomers!

 The admissions process is identical for each cycle, and you should apply to the deadline that works best for you and your schedule.